BobbyT432/TempleQuest/README.md

 **FOR KEAGEN AND EINON**
 __________________________________________________________________________________________________________________________________________
-- Whenever you create a new class, make it in its own .h file and have its own .cpp file (yes there will be a lot of .h files at the end of this project but it will make shit so much easier for us)
+- Whenever you create a new class, make it in its own .h file and have its own .cpp file (yes there will be a lot of .h files at the end of this project but it will make stuff so much easier for us)
 - We gotta comment our code, that way we know what we were all trying to do
 - Mess with SFML before editing this project (prevent confusion)
 - Great programming patterns: https://gameprogrammingpatterns.com/contents.html